rancher/rancher/docs/concepts/index.md

 This command deploys the docker-compose.yml template in the current directory into app1.
 All services in the same project can link to each other through service discovery.
 -->
-### Scheduling
+### Container Scheduling

-Rancher implements scheduling policies that are modeled closely after Docker Swarm.
-Just like Docker Swarm, Rancher implements host-based and label-based affinity and anti-affinity scheduling policies.
-You can run Docker Swarm on Rancher directly, but rancher-compose requires certain extensions in scheduling policies not present in Docker Swarm.
-Extension to Docker Swarm include the global scheduling policy, where Rancher ensures an instance of a particular service exists on every host.
-(Son to verify and add more details here.)
+Rancher supports container scheduling policies that are modeled closely after Docker Swarm.
+They include scheduling based on:

+* port conflicts
+* shared volumes
+* host labels
+* strict and soft affinity/anti-affinity rules using both env var (Swarm) and labels (Rancher)

+In addition, Rancher supports addition scheduling service policies based off of host triggers like our Global policy which allows users to specify on rules like on "host add" or "host label", to automatically launch a container from a given service onto hosts with specific labels.

 <!--
 ### Sidekicks